ShivanshKothari/encore-go-1/README.md

 # REST API Starter

-This is a RESTful API Starter with a single Hello World API endpoint.
+This is an API service I created using the Encore Go boilerplate to learn about it.
+Below here is boilerplate text.

 ## Developing locally